Home

 LIBEL VICTORY OVER MAX CLIFFORD - In February 05 we won a major libel victory over Max Clifford for the lies he told when Neil and I were falsely accused of rape and arrested by the Metropolitian Police in August 2001.
 It was the most horrendous experience (read about it in the book) and Clifford aided and abetted our accuser, including helping her to sell her anonimity for £50,000 to the News of the World - anonimity being a precious right given by Parliament to genuine victims of rape, not something to be sold to a tabloid newspaper.
 Clifford is not exactly a fan of ours so apologizing and paying a large total sum in costs and damages has been a bitter pill for him to swallow - pity it didn`t stick in his throat!
 We are the first people in forty years to have taken him on so I hope this will encourage others whom he libels to take action also.

-Yet another series coming along soon....
+Yet another series under way....
 I can't believe it!!
-Goodness knows how they all cope with the usual motley collection they have to live with!
-As a contestant in the very first series, I certainly enjoyed my time in the Jungle - lots of fun and laughs.
+Another motley crew have to learn to live with each other - or not as the case may be!
+As a contestant in the very first series (2002 - yes that long ago!), I certainly enjoyed my time in the Jungle - lots of fun and laughs.
 I don`t mind `roughing it` so going without creature comforts didn`t bother me much - although I missed the wine!
 I slightly wish they would change the format a bit - the novelty value has gone, and the only thing that has changed is the severity of the challenges.
-The jungle, the camp and the clothing always looks identical and we`ve become accustomed to watching the way contestants interact, bond and jar with each other in this unusual environment.
-Nothing new there.
+At least they've changed the colour of the clothing this year although I can't say I lke the girlie combo any more than the bright blue the boys are wearing some of the time.
+Once it's all over t

-The contestants, of course, move on to other things.
+he contestants, of course, move on to other things.
 Some use their exposure as a springboard to re-launch their careers, while others slip back into relative obscurity.
 They will all have had an amazing experience, some good, some bad, but getting accustomed to life after camp is easy.
-It’s only a fortnight (less than a week for some) and it doesn’t take long to adjust to the warm baths, good food and champagne which awaits!
+It’s only a few weeks (far less for some) and it doesn’t take long to adjust to the warm baths, good food and champagne which awaits!
 Mind you, I still love rice and beans and would be happy to pop back to the jungle in a trice!

-BIG BROTHER - Absolutely hate it it but Neil and were once glued to two of the celebrity ones.
+BIG BROTHER - That's had it's day and not before time.
+Absolutely did not watch it but Neil and were once glued to two of the celebrity ones.
 Why?
 Because one of the contestants in '05, Derek Laud, is a long term friend of ours; we did pantomime with Rula Lenska; and Neil was in the House of Commons with George Galloway for 10 years - so we couldn't resist looking in at that one as well!
 I don't know how they cope - the Jungle was a picnic by comparison!
-I would hate it - I have turned down taking part in the Celebrity version - it just doesn't appeal - that little box of a house would drive me nuts (although the reported fees they are paid are attractive!!) - but the programme is no match for the natural, uplifting beauty of the Australian rainforest.
+I would hate it - I turned down taking part in the Celebrity version - it just didn't appeal - that little box of a house would drive me nuts (although the reported fees they were paid were attractive!!) - but the programme was no match for the natural, uplifting beauty of the Australian rainforest.
 Rather them than me!